Simone Schmidt

 Simone Schmidt (born 1984) is a singer, songwriter, guitarist, producer and composer from Toronto, Ontario, Canada.
-Schmidt has helmed One Hundred Dollars (2007–11), psych-rock outfit The Highest Order (2011-?), and solo project Fiver (2012–present).
-Schmidt earned widespread recognition.
+Schmidt has helmed One Hundred Dollars (2007–11), psych-rock outfit The Highest Order (2011-2016?), and solo project Fiver (2012–present).
+Schmidt has earned widespread recognition.

 Collaborations

 Schmidt has worked in varying capacities with musicians hailing from diverse musical traditions such as Destroyer, writing with hardcore punk band Fucked Up, as singer, songwriter and guitarist with bluegrass veteran Chris Coole; producing for singer songwriter Ansley Simpson and creating their latest full length with improvisational unit The Atlantic School of Spontaneous Composition (Bianca Palmer, Jeremy Costello and Nick Dourado).

 Critical reception and award nominations

 Schmidt's work has obtained widespread critical acclaim.
 In 2017, Slate magazine named Audibles Sounds from Rockwood as one of the best albums of the year.
 Their 2021 release, Fiver with the Atlantic School of Spontaneous Composition was lauded by the Guardian newspaper as one the best albums of the year and received positive reviews from Pitchfork Magazine.

 Featuring Schmidt on the cover, the Summer 2023 issue of Music Works magazine, described their work: Simone Schmidt is a visionary artist who consistently finds new possibilities for the country song form.
 In the Toronto psychedelic country bands One Hundred Dollars and The Highest Order and as Fiver, Schmidt has created some of the most original and vibrant music of the last decade.They have been nominated for the Polaris Music Prize in 2009 for One Hundred Dollars- Forest of Tears; in 2011 for One Hundred Dollars- Songs Of Man; in 2017 for Fiver- Audible Songs From Rockwood and 2021 for Fiver with the Atlantic School of Spontaneous Composition.